geanders/csu_msmb/content/authors/camron-pearce/_index.md

 - Students
 ---

-Camron Pearce is a [graduate / undergraudate] student in the Department of [x] at Colorado State University.
-[Short description of research and academic interests.]
+Camron Pearce is a graduate student in the Department of Microbiology at Colorado State University.
+His research includes researching drug therapies against tuberculosis and determining particle localization using confocal microscopy.
+His personal life includes marathon training, skiing on the weekend, and finding the next best fishing hole.